-- (9) No compensation is payable to the importer for destruction of an article under this section. - (10) The fees and charges for destruction of an article under this section are as prescribed by regulation. - 56.
-Post mortem examination of an animal (1) If a biosecurity officer examining an animal pursuant to this Act suspects that the animal is diseased and considers a post mortem examination to be necessary to establish a diagnosis, the officer may, on the written authority of the Secretary, with consultations from divisional heads and without the consent of the owner - (a) take or cause to be taken the life of the animal; - (b) cause a post mortem examination to be conducted to decide whether the animal is diseased; and - (c) obtain specimens from the animal for laboratory examination and diagnosis. - (2) If an examination is conducted pursuant to subsection (1), the results of the examination and of any laboratory reports resulting from the examination shall be provided in writing to the Secretary and to the owner of the animal, if the owner can be identified and located. - 57.
-Powers in relation to people (1) If a biosecurity officer is of the opinion that any person - (a) seeking to enter or leave the Cook Islands; - (b) employed at a biosecurity point of entry or departure, in a designated area or quarantine station, or at approved premises; or - (c) engaged in importing or exporting regulated articles, is in possession or control of an article that poses a biosecurity threat to the Cook Islands, the officer may detain and question the person.
+- 56. (1) If a biosecurity officer examining an animal pursuant to this Act suspects that the animal is diseased and considers a post mortem examination to be necessary to establish a diagnosis, the officer may, on the written authority of the Director, and without the consent of the owner - - (a) take or cause to be taken the life of the animal; - (b) cause a post mortem examination to be conducted to decide whether the animal is diseased; and - (c) obtain specimens from the animal for laboratory examination and diagnosis. - (2) If an examination is conducted pursuant to subsection (1), the results of the examination and of any laboratory reports resulting from the examination must be provided in writing to the Director and to the owner of the animal, if the owner can be identified and located.

+Powers in relation to people

+- 57. (1) If a biosecurity officer is of the opinion that any individual - (a) seeking to enter or leave Solomon Islands; - (b) employed at a biosecurity point of entry or departure, in a designated area or quarantine station, or at approved premises; or - (c) engaged in importing or exporting regulated articles, is in possession or control of an article that poses a biosecurity threat to Solomon Islands, the officer may detain and question the individual.

-- (2) If a biosecurity officer suspects that there may be upon a person seeking to enter the Cook Islands an article that would, if imported, constitute an offence under this Act, the officer may cause the person and the person's baggage to be searched. - (3) If a biosecurity officer suspects that there may be upon a person seeking to leave the Cook Islands an article that would, if exported, constitute an offence under this Act, the officer may cause the person and the person's baggage to be searched. - (4) A search of a person under this section shall be carried out by officers of the same sex as the person searched. - (5) A person may be detained under this section only for as long as is required to question and search the person and the person's baggage and to arrange for biosecurity measures to be taken in respect of it. - (6) A person who refuses - (a) to answer to the best of his or her knowledge and ability questions reasonably put by a biosecurity officer; or - (b) to submit to a search reasonably required under this section, commits an offence. - (7) In this section, "person" means an individual.
+(2) If a biosecurity officer suspects that there may be upon an individual seeking to enter Solomon Islands an article that would, if imported, constitute an offence under this Act, the officer may cause the individual and the individual's baggage to be searched.

+- (3) If a biosecurity officer suspects that there may be upon an individual seeking to leave Solomon Islands an article that would, if exported, constitute an offence under this Act, the officer may cause the individual and the individual's baggage to be searched. - (4) A search of an individual under this section must be carried out by two officers of the same sex as the individual searched. - (5) An individual may be detained under this section only for as long as is required to question and search the individual and the individual's baggage and to arrange for biosecurity measures to be taken in respect of it. - (6) An individual commits an offence if the individual refuses - - (a) to answer to the best of his or her knowledge and ability questions reasonably put by a biosecurity officer; or - (b) to submit to a search reasonably required under this section.

-PART 8 BIOSECURITY INTERNAL CONTROL
+PART8-BIOSECURITY INTERNAL CONTROL